yoannisj/lilo-sass/README.md

         background: black;
     }

-Note that this technique also makes it easy for you to fix issues where you end up repeating the same selector multiple times, because it eventually doesn't the share the included styles with any other selector.
+Note that this technique also makes it easy for you to fix issues where you end up repeating the same selector multiple times, when included styles eventually don't get shared with any other selector.

 SCSS stylesheet